Basic security setup for startups

 - Use the gitOps approach

-Over several sprints, the product will be developed with a decent level of quality that can be delivered to demo users or shown to investors.
+Over several sprints, the product will be developed to a decent quality that can be delivered to demo users or shown to investors.

 Live